JeeIn-Park/Scotland-Yard-Board-Game/README.md

 Welcome to the Scotland Yard Board Game project!
 This repository contains the source code for an interactive digital version of the classic board game "Scotland Yard."
 Follow the instructions below to set up your development environment and run the game.

 ## About the Game

-**Scotland Yard** is a popular detective board game where players take on the roles of detectives attempting to capture Mr. X, a fugitive who moves secretly across the board.
+**Scotland Yard** is a classic detective board game where players assume the roles of detectives trying to capture Mr. X, a fugitive who moves secretly across the board.
 The game involves strategy, deduction, and a bit of luck.
-This digital version aims to capture the essence of the classic game with enhanced graphics and user interface.
+This digital version aims to capture the essence of the classic game with enhanced graphics and a modern user interface.

 ## Game Rules and Information

-**Scotland Yard** is a classic detective board game where players collaborate to track down Mr. X. For a deeper understanding of the game's rules and historical context, refer to these resources:
+To understand the game's rules and historical context, refer to the following resources:

 - **Official Rulebook:** [Scotland Yard Official Rulebook](https://init-games.blogspot.com/2020/02/scotland-yard-1983.html)
 - **Wikipedia Overview:** [Scotland Yard (board game) on Wikipedia](https://en.wikipedia.org/wiki/Scotland_Yard_(board_game))

 These links provide comprehensive information about the game's rules, history, and variations.

 ## Prerequisites